tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

   </p>
 </div>

 In this post I'll also start exploring `User Authentications` as a separate document collection, rather than as additional fields on my User document.
-I've noticed in several past systems I've built API keys and authentication mechanisms as properties on Users, but recently started considering that, like my house keys, mixing properties of the user with authentication methods on a single “User” record has been making me uncomfortable.
+I've noticed in several past systems I've built API keys and authentication mechanisms as properties on Users, but recently started considering that, like my house keys, mixing properties of the user with authentication methods on a single "User" record has been making me uncomfortable.

 <div id="attachment_9181" style="width: 236px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_202.png" alt="Defining People (Users) Separate from House Keys (User Authentication)" width="226" height="161" class="size-full wp-image-9181" />